wp-plugins/page-expiration-robot/readme.txt

 Stable tag: 1.25
 License: GPLv2 or later

-The official #1 most powerful, scarcity free plugin ever created for WordPress to create evergreen campaigns to expire posts AND pages on a visitor-by-visitor basis!
+The official #1 most powerful, scarcity free plugin ever created for WordPress to create evergreen campaigns to expire posts and pages.

 == Description ==

-Double (even TRIPLE!) your conversions by setting up timed-offers, one time offers and schedule pages and posts to expire (on visitor-by-visitor basis) and redirect expired visitors to a different offer or URL.
+Double (even TRIPLE!) your conversions by setting up scarcity-based timed-offers, one time offers and schedule pages and posts to expire (on visitor-by-visitor basis) and redirect expired visitors to a different offer or URL.
 Optionally, you can add an attention-grabbing countdown timer that will show visitors every second they’re losing by not taking action immediately!

 Here are just few of the amazing features: